-If you're in a reauthentication loop, or have changed the UPN of one of your accounts, try the following steps:
+If you're in a reauthentication loop or have changed the UPN of one of your accounts, try these steps:

-The macOS Keychain can sometimes get into a state that causes issues for Storage Explorer's authentication library.
-To get the keychain out of this state, try the following steps:
+macOS Keychain can sometimes enter a state that causes issues for the Storage Explorer authentication library.
+To get Keychain out of this state:

 Close Storage Explorer.

-Click the padlock icon to lock the keychain (the padlock will animate to a locked position when complete, it may take a few seconds depending on what apps you have open).
+Select the padlock to lock the keychain.
+After the process is finished, the padlock appears locked.
+It might take a few seconds, depending on what apps you have open.

-A pop-up should appear saying something like "Service hub wants to access the keychain".
-When it does, enter your Mac admin account password and click Always Allow (or Allow if Always Allow isn't available).
+You're prompted with a message like "Service hub wants to access the Keychain."
+Enter your Mac admin account password and select Always Allow.
+Or select Allow if Always Allow isn't available.

 Try to sign in.

 If your default browser doesn't open when you try to sign in, try all of the following techniques:

 - Restart Storage Explorer.

 - Open your browser manually before you start to sign in.